 All of that said, if you have any concerns about a company we list jobs from, please email us directly at info (at) remotelypossible.tech so we can look into it.

 The answer is sometimes, but not often.
-The reason is that RemotelyPossible is committed to only posting jobs from legit tech companies that have the life- and diversity-friendly features mentioned above.
+The reason is that RemotelyPossible is committed to only posting jobs from legitimate companies that are forward-thinking and people-centric, and have the life- and diversity-friendly features mentioned above.
 These companies tend to post mostly full-time positions, so that’s mostly what you’ll see here.
 If they *do* post a part-time or contract position on their Jobs site, I’ll be sure to include that in the weekly newsletter as well, since I know a lot of people are interested in those!

 We’re really selective about who we work with since these jobs are going out to women (and other URMs) that are looking for specific diversity- and life-friendly policies.
 That said, if you think the answers to the above FAQ describes you, we’d LOVE to chat!
 Email employers (at) remotelypossible.tech and we’ll get the process started!